 - Respect – Many of us, especially those who speak a major language like English, Spanish, French or Chinese as our first language, forget that others in the world speak a different language.
 More importantly, they might speak our language, but they would be more comfortable in their native tongue.
 It’s respectful to translate your website into the language of your customers.

 - New Markets – Whether you’re looking to open up new markets or simply strengthen an existing market, a translated website will create the growth and strength that you seek.
-For example, if you’re in France and you translate your website into Arabic, you’ll not only serving your Arabic-speaking customers in-country, but you’ll also be opening up new markets in the Arab world.
+For example, if you’re in France and you translate your website into Arabic translation language, you’ll not only serving your Arabic-speaking customers in-country, but you’ll also be opening up new markets in the Arab world.

 - Brand Loyalty – People who feel their brands relate to them are significantly more likely to stick with those brands.
 Taking the time to translate your website is one easy way to build that loyalty.